-Fairbanks House, Dedham – The Fairbanks House is perhaps the oldest frame house standing in the United States and is an excellent example of the “growing house” of colonial times.
+Fairbanks House, Dedham – The Fairbanks House is perhaps the oldest frame house in the United States and is an excellent example of the “growing house” of colonial times.
 The original portion of the house was built about 1637 or 1638 by Jonathan Fayerbanke, who moved to Dedham from Boston in September 1636.
 The center portion of the present house is the oldest.
 As Fayerbanke added to his wealth and land, he added to the size of his home.
 The original house consisted of a small porch, hall, and parlor downstairs and bed chambers upstairs.
 A lean-to was later added at the back of the house and, perhaps in 1641, a wing on the east side.
 Still later, around 1654, the west wing was added.
-The two wings, which have typical New England gambrel roofs, were undoubtedly completed no later than the time of Fayerbanke’s death, in 1668.
+The two wings, which have typical New England gambrel roofs, were undoubtedly completed no later than Fayerbanke’s death in 1668.

 Over time the organization’s trustees acquired and moved to the site five additional 17th, 18th, and 19th-century structures: The Retire Becket House (1655); The Hooper Hathaway House (1682); Nathaniel Hawthorne’s Birthplace (c1750); The Phippen House (c1782); and The Counting House (c 1830).
-Today, The House of the Seven Gables’ campus constitutes its own national historic district on The National Register of Historic Places.
+Today, The House of the Seven Gables campus constitutes its national historic district on The National Register of Historic Places.
 The property is open to the public throughout the year.

 House of Seven Gables

 115 Derby Street

 Salem, Massachusetts 01970